 After 30 years in Boston, I still can’t leave my rag-tag Philadelphia Eagles for the New England Patriots.
 Can’t do it.
 And I get it: comparing Tom Brady to Sam Bradford, Nick Foles, Michael Vick and Donovan McNabb is no comparison by stats or on paper.
 Tom’s great, definitely top 3 of all time, and masterful to watch drive his team in the 4th quarter.
 So why can’t I get on the New England band wagon?

-It’s columns like today’s Jason Gay column in the Wall Street Journal entitled “Meet Tom Brady’s Shaman” that make me yearn for the tough play and straight-talk of Bradshaw, Montana, Favre and Aikman (I said it).
+It’s columns like today’s Jason Gay column in the Wall Street Journal titled “Meet Tom Brady’s Shaman” that make me yearn for the tough play and straight-talk of Bradshaw, Montana, Favre and Aikman (I said it).
 Like Tom, technically great players.
 But shaman-seekers?
 Doubtful.
 They thought through a situation and made the call for the team.

 In Gay’s column, Brady discusses his admiration for contemporary shaman Don Miguel Ruiz’ book The Four Agreements: A Practical Guide to Personal Freedom.
 On the one hand, it’s cool that Brady isn’t so self-centered (and given how easy that would be he truly is not) that he’s not above looking to others for advice on how to live life better.
 On the other, here are Ruiz’s four Agreements that Tom follows: